Here's a super quick guide to what traders are talking about this morning

-Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about this morning.
+Via Dave Lutz at JonesTrading, here’s a super quick guide to what traders are talking about before the market opens on Thursday.

-Good Morning, and Happy Friday!
-US Futures have been in rally mode over the last hour, finally reversing some euro-induced weakness.
-The DAX has been in the red all day, with Greek bailout talks postponed to Saturday, and FT headlines “Creditors prepare to protect eurozone from default” — but the selling seems exhausted with no sector off more than 1% and volumes light.
-The Selling wasn’t exhausted in China tho — Shanghai closes down 7.4%, and at one point Chinese stock-index futures tumbled by the 10% daily limit.
-Multiple headwinds cited (Margins, IPOs, Southbound Selling, PBOC activities) and there was no defence from Chinese State Media.
-Shenzen at one point overnight had fallen 20% from it’s intraday peaks 3 weeks ago.
-KOSPI continued to rally on stimulus — while Japan closed off small as profit-taking continues from 18Y highs — while Aussie was down 1.6% as miners lost ground after inheriting an overnight dip in many industrial commodity prices.
+Good Morning!
+Equity Futures are in rally mode despite the see-saw nature of Greek headlines.
+While the S&P rebounds 50bp early, it’s interesting that the DAX isn’t outperforming.
+German shares are up 50bp led by a 1% pop in Fins, while Telcos in Europe are all stronger on multiple M&A headlines.
+Greek market is basically flat, with Fins adding only 1%.
+Volumes are very light across the continent as equity fatigue sets in.
+Over in Asia, Shanghai Composite lost 3.4% despite Beijing’s announcement that it would scrap the country’s limit on bank lending — ChiNext was hit for over 5%.
+Nikkei retreated small from 18Y highs – Aussie lost 1% as Banks retreated and several mineral stocks got pummelled, while the KOPI was an outperformer as heavy stimulus was announced

-Given the building rhetoric, it’s surprising that US and German 10YYs are basically unchanged in the early hours.
-One would think most assets would remain “risk off” into the weekend’s uncertainty – Head of the Eurogroup Dijsselbloem has said that there’s still time for a deal on Greece and, “Saturday night it’s really over”.
-Expectations remain that a 12th hour deal will occur — and the “Pain Trade” is waking up Monday to closed Greek Banks.
-The Euro has been very quiet against the Greenback the last 24hours — basically unchanged around 1.12.
-The Oil complex remains under pressure into Iran headlines and Rig data — while most metals are under slight pressure.
-Big cover going on in the Grains tho, with Wheat up 3% into next week’s data
+The US 10YY is up small, following German yields 3bp advance as we await Greek Headlines + 2 Fed Speakers.
+PIIGS debt is all meandering around unchanged — as is the Euro.
+The DXY has leapt to test y’day peaks in the overnight, but was rejected yet again from that 50dma.
+There continues to be weakness in the “growth” commodities, with Silver and Copper off 50bp+, while WTI is off 50bp.
+The Softs are mixed, with Corn and Wheat off small ahead of key data next week.
+Scheduled Catalysts today include Fed Governor Daniel Tarullo speaking on economy at 8; Weekly claims + Personal Income and spending at 8:30, Fed’s Powell at 8:45; the Markit US Composite PMI at 9:45; Natty gas Inventories hit at 10:30 — KC Fed at 11, and we have a $US29B 7Y Auction at 1.

 Business Insider Emails & Alerts